D4niel0s/C-assembler-project_OpenU-20465/README.md

 > {Address 2} {Encoding of second word}

 **Notes:**
- * First address (Accorfing to the project's instructions) is always 100.
+ * First address (According to the project's instructions) is always 100.
  * The length of encoded Code and Data is the number of words that the encoding of each takes up in memory.
  * The object file contains encoding of commands first, and data afterwards.
 (Separation of Data and Code)